nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/sentrynodemanual/_index.md

     mkdir -p /opt/aya/config
     {{< /highlight>}}

-2. Next we set some environment variables so that further installation steps can be simplified.
+2. Next we set up our Node's Aya Network Chain ID *(depending on which Chain ID this Node will be running on)*

-    We do this by entering the following group of commands
+    We do this by entering the **one of** the following commands

+    > Note: For the moment there is only **one** Chain ID for World Mobile Aya Chain Networks available publicly, but this will be changing soon and, as a result, there will be more than the single Chain ID option below to choose from.
+For now though, the single Chain ID option available is listed below.

+    *For Aya Network Public Testnet:*

     {{< highlight bash "linenos=table,style=witchhazel" >}}
     CHAIN_ID="aya_preview_501"
-    aya_home=/opt/aya
-    cosmovisor_logfile=/opt/aya/logs/cosmovisor.log
-    sentry_setup_json=/opt/aya/sentry.json
-    bootstrap_node=true
     {{< /highlight>}}

-3. Now we set up our Node's Moniker (a friendly name for our Node to help identify it)
+4. Now we set up our Node's Moniker (a friendly name for our Node to help identify it)

     We do this by entering the following command
     {{< highlight bash "linenos=table,style=witchhazel" >}}
     moniker='node'
     {{< /highlight>}}
-    > Note: ```'node'``` is an **optional** default Moniker we can use to create some 'security by obscurity' on the Aya Blockchain Network, by not having our **publicly listed** Sentry Node named **in any way** that can be linked back to the name of our ENO.
+    > Note: ```'node'``` is an **optional** default Moniker we can use to create some *'security by obscurity'* on the Aya Blockchain Network, by not having our **publicly listed** Sentry Node named **in any way** that can be linked back to the name of our ENO.
 If a custom public Moniker is preferred, however, We can replace ```'node'``` with our own chosen name at this point, keeping the ''s in place.

-4. Now we install a required prerequisite package (jq) for the successful completion of installation steps.
+5. Now we install a required prerequisite package (jq) for the successful completion of installation steps.

     We do this by entering the following command
     {{< highlight bash "linenos=table,style=witchhazel" >}}